h2oai/h2o-3/h2o-docs/src/product/data-science/eif.rst

         0 & \text{otherwise}
     \end{cases}

-is average path of the unsuccessful search in BST for the data set of size :math:`i`.
+is the average path of the unsuccessful search in a BST for the data set of size :math:`i`.

-H(.) is a harmonic number estimated as: :math:`H(.) = ln(.) + 0.5772156649` (`Euler’s constant <https://en.wikipedia.org/wiki/Euler%E2%80%93Mascheroni_constant>`__)
+:math:`H(.)` is a harmonic number estimated as: :math:`H(.) = ln(.) + 0.5772156649` (`Euler’s constant <https://en.wikipedia.org/wiki/Euler%E2%80%93Mascheroni_constant>`__)

--  **mean_length**:

-Mean path length of the point in the forest.
+The **mean_length** is the mean path length of a point in the forest:

 .. math::
     mean\_length(x) = \frac{pathLength(x) + c(Node.numRows)}{ntrees}

-In case that point :math:`x` is not isolated, Formula :math:`c(i)` is used to estimate the tree height from number of rows in the node.
+In case the point :math:`x` is not isolated, Formula :math:`c(i)` is used to estimate the tree height from the number of rows in the node.
 This is done especially for dense clusters of normal points.

 **The anomaly score is interpreted as follows**:

-- if instances return :math:`anomaly\_score` very close to 1, then they are definitely anomalies,
+- if instances return an :math:`anomaly\_score` very close to 1, then they are definitely anomalies,
-- if instances have :math:`anomaly\_score` much smaller than 0.5, then they can be quite safely regarded as normal instances,
+- if instances have an :math:`anomaly\_score` much smaller than 0.5, then they can be quite safely regarded as normal instances,
-- if all the instances return :math:`anomaly\_score` around 0.5, then the entire sample does not have any distinct anomalies.
+- and if all the instances return an :math:`anomaly\_score` around 0.5, then the entire sample does not have any distinct anomalies.

 Examples
 ~~~~~~~~